 But, why email marketing?
 Well, the number of emails sent and received per day will reach 269 billion, and it is expected to surpass 319.6 billion by 2021.

 Email is an effective channel for small businesses to generate revenue, nurture leads, close business or keep customers in the know.
 Keap can help entrepreneurs take their email to the next level.

 OK, so let us understand the stages of inbound and how emails can be molded to fit into that methodology:

 Stages of inbound and the crucial role emails play

 The inbound methodology involves four stages: attract, convert, close, and delight.
 The first stage, attract, is about attracting visitors to your website.
 This involves SEO and social media marketing, and emails are not involved at this stage.
-Emails come into play at the next stage.
+Email inbound marketing comes into play at the next stage.

 Convert: When visitors become your leads

 This is the stage at which visitors need to be converted into leads.
 You got them to your website and the next step is to acquire their email address so you can communicate with them.
 Share a white paper, e-book, or any content resource that they may be looking for in return for valuable contact information in the form of their email address.
 This method helps you get just the right email addresses because only those who are actually interested in your products/services will sign up.

 The visitor is now a lead, a marketing qualified lead (MQL), to be precise.
 This lead needs to be nurtured and the nurturing can be successfully done through emails.
 Let us now take a look at the various emails that are sent to the leads at this stage in order to gradually convert them into sales qualified leads (SQL).